Donald Trump’s Remarks On Syria ‘Emboldened’ Assad Regime’s Gas Attack, Says John McCain

 As of this writing, the agent has not been identified, but rebels say the injuries and illnesses suffered by the victims were consistent with exposure to an organophosphorus compound.

-Assad’s regime at first said that there was no attack, and that rebels were spreading “false news.”
+Assad’s regime at first said that there was no attack and that rebels were spreading “false news.”

 After the attack, Trump blamed Russia, Iran, and Vladimir Putin.